Skip to main content

 Tax exemption (USA-only)

-The following image shows where to upload tax exemption forms from the account menu on a mobile device: Shows a Tax exemptions page with a validated New York form listed, a description of how to add forms, an Add form button, and a success message confirming form submission.
+Shows a Tax exemptions page with a validated New York form listed, a description of how to add forms, an Add form button, and a success message confirming form submission.

 Order guides